Shiv-D-Coder/MERN-APP/README.md

-# MERn based Chat Application
+# MERN based Chat Application
 This is chat application build with the power of MERN Stack.